FAMOUS ACRYLIC PAINTINGS AND ARTISTS

-Pop artists like Roy Lichtenstein and Andy Warhol used the paint to create more vivid compositions.
+Pop artists like Roy Lichtenstein and Andy Warhol used acrylic paint to create more vivid compositions.
 Lichtenstein’s oil and acrylic canvas paintings “Little Big Painting” (1965) and “Hopeless” (1963) and Warhol’s acrylic flower paintings series “Flowers” (1964) demonstrate the pigment’s versatility.

 Famous abstract acrylic painters include Mark Rothko, Barnett Newman, Kenneth Nolan, and Morris Louis.
 Louis was a pioneer in using Magna brand acrylic paint for his colorful paintings such as ““Alpha-Pi” (1960) and “Beta-Lambda” (1961).
 Other artists who worked with acrylic paint include David Hockney, Robert Motherwell, Larry Poons, Max Ernst, Joan Miro, Helen Frankenthaler, Bridget Riley, James Rosenquist, and John Baldessari.

-Although acrylic painting did not take off until the 1940s, artists have formed a plethora of techniques for the versatile medium.
+Acrylic artists have formed a plethora of techniques for the versatile medium.
 Acrylic artists who created paintings in the abstract expressionist, pop, and photorealist styles often relied on the new medium’s ability to create sharp lines and flat images.
 By adding different amounts of water to the paint, artists are able to create various consistencies approaching the transparent quality of watercolors on one hand and thick opaque shades on the other.

 Similarly, sand and other small foreign objects can be mixed to achieve a range of textures and thicknesses.
 As with oil painting, acrylic canvas paintings can also be layered with thick squeezes of paint in a traditional impasto style.